 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Asian American patients with non-metastatic gastric cancer have better overall, and disease-free survival compared to other racial groups in the United States.
-These findings are though-provoking for the potential biological mechanisms underlying this observation as well as the potential therapeutic implications of these findings.
+Core tip: Asian American patients with non-metastatic gastric cancer have better overall and disease-free survival compared to other racial groups in the United States.
+These findings are thought-provoking for the potential biological mechanisms underlying this observation as well as the potential therapeutic implications of these findings.

 Omar Abdel-Rahman O. Asian Americans have better outcomes of non-metastatic gastric cancer compared to other United States racial groups: A secondary analysis from a randomized study.
 World J Gastrointest Oncol 2019; In press